 - Include additional applications

-- Can decrease overall deployment time of OSD if you have to install several applications in the OSD process that could have been in the captured WIM.
+- Can decrease the overall deployment time of OSD if you have to install several applications in the OSD process that could have been in the captured WIM.

 - Lots of community support and blogs to provide tools and ideas